lidia-k/PatternX-Duplicate-Finder/README.md

 **Prepare Training Data and Train A Model**

 - Input: Data stored in Neo4J.
-- Usage: `python3 run.py --project penumbra --task m_training --npi --magellan_model dt`.
+- Usage: `python3 run.py --project penumbra --task m_training --magellan_model dt --npi`.
     1) Specify which model to use by adding `--magellan_model <model_name>`.
 The model options are: Decision Tree (dt), Support Vector Machine (svm), Random Forest (rf), Logistic Regression (lg), Linear Regression (ln), and Naive Bayes (nb).
     2) To train a model with the labeled data including NPIs, add `--npi` to the command.
 - Method: